-In the perfect world, bees create neat parallel comb, with a nice even space between them.
+In the perfect world, bees create neat layers of parallel comb, with a nice even space between them.
 In the real world, though, things might not turn out that way and we find comb at a strange angles.
-If our bees then extend that comb it can start encroaching into the space of an adjacent frame, eventually joining the comb on each frame together.
+If our bees then extend that comb it can start encroaching into the vertical space of an adjacent frame, eventually joining the comb on each frame together.

 Cross comb is comb created by bees that connect two frames.